Fr3doo/Postman_Runner_File_Processor/docs/reference/api-reference.md

 ## `parseFileContent(content: string): FileData`
 Parses sanitized file content and returns a structured object.
 Throws an error when required fields are missing or invalid.

+## `parseAllSummaryBlocks(content: string): FileData[]`
+Returns an array of all summary blocks found in the text.
+Each element has the same structure as `parseFileContent`.

 ## `validateFile(file: File): ValidationResult`
 Checks a single file's size, extension and basic properties before processing.